cs4241-19a/a1-gettingstarted/README.md

 6. Deploy your project to Glitch.
 You can do this by [importing the repo from GitHub](https://medium.com/glitch/import-code-from-anywhere-83fb60ea4875)
 7. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
 8. Create and submit a Pull Request to the original repo.

+## Option 2 - Clone to Glitch, edit on Glitch, and then export to GitHub
+Most of these steps are the same as option 1, except that you being by creating a new project Glitch using this repo as a staring point (just choose New Project > Import from GitHub for this and then paste in the link to your repo).
+At the end, you can export your Glitch project to GitHub by [following these instructions](https://www.youtube.com/watch?time_continue=77&v=aWJFbtrgW4E&feature=emb_logo). *Note that the location of the projecct export feature in Glitch has moved from what they show in this video.* It's now located in Tools > Import and Export (tools is located in the bottom left of the Glitch editor).

+## Option 3 - Clone to computer, edit locally, push to GitHub, upload to Glitch
+This is the same as option 1, except that for step 6 (Deploy to Glitch) you simply upload each file to your Glitch repository (using New File > Upload a File).

 Naming and URL Scheme
 ---